lz4/lz4/doc/lz4_Frame_format.md

 Alternatively, if the frame is followed by a valid Frame Magic Number, it is considered completed.
-It makes legacy frames compatible with frame concatenation.
+This policy makes it possible to concatenate legacy frames.

 Any other value will be interpreted as a block size, and trigger an error if it does not fit within acceptable range.